muhamedajanovic/about-me/README.md

 - 👋 Hi, I’m @Ayanci25
-- 👀 I’m interested in python
+- 👀 I’m interested in automation, and web development
-- 🌱 I’m currently learning tkinter and flutter, and trying to share that here
+- 🌱 I’m currently learning HTML/CSS and JS
+- 🔜 I'll start learning one of JS frameworks
-- 💞️ I’m looking to collaborate on some new python ideas and project
+- 💞️ I’m looking to collaborate on some new projects
 - 📫 m.ajanovic@student.uninp.edu.rs

 <!---